hallenDev/hallenDev/README.md

 Nowadays I passionate about blockchain technologies so that I'm mainly focusing on the blockchain development stack.

-- 🌱 I’m currently learning blockchain technologies
+- 🌱 I’m currently researching blockchain technologies
 - 🤔 I’m looking to help with buliding defi and web apps
 - 💬 Ask me about web and blockchain development
 - 📫 gmail: hallendev0531@gmail.com